New Jersey Social Work Licensing Requirements

 Question: What kind of degree do I need to practice social work in New Jersey?

-Answer: To practice social work in New Jersey social workers need either a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from an accredited CSWE school.
+Answer: To practice social work in New Jersey, you need either a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited program.